When using Elasticsearch Add-On for Heroku, there are some limitations you should be aware of:

 Occasionally, we also publish information about Known problems with our Elasticsearch Add-On for Heroku or the Elastic Stack.

-To learn more about the features that are supported by Elasticsearch Add-On for Heroku, see Elastic Cloud Subscriptions.
+To learn more about the features that are supported by Elasticsearch Add-On for Heroku, check Elastic Cloud Subscriptions.

 Not all features of our Elasticsearch Service are available to Heroku users.
 Specifically, you cannot create additional deployments or use different deployment templates.